-- 1. From the File menu, select New.

-- 2. From the Options menu, select Intercom Configuration.
+- 1. From the File menu, select New. - 2.
+From the Options menu, select Intercom Configuration.
+A warning message appears. - 3.
+Click OK.
+The Intercom Configuration window appears. - 4.
+Configure the resources and options, as desired. - 5.
+Click Apply.
 A warning message appears.

-- 3. Click OK.

-- 4. Configure the resources and options, as desired. - Click Apply.

 - 6. Click OK.

 - The message "Would you like to make this configuration the AZedit default?" appears.

-- Select No.
+- 7. Select No.

 - 8. Save the new configuration file.